Discourse 1: The Twofold Character of Cosmic Life

 The various outer adjustments are well known.
 The gaining of wealth, making money, increasing the bank balance, getting a good job, enhancement of status of oneself in human society, dainty dishes, palatial houses, vast gardens, and so forth, are the avenues of approach of the mind that seeks immediate relief.
 We have seen people with large areas of land.
 Are they happy?
 We have seen people with large bank balances.
 Are they happy?
 We have seen people with everything that the world can give, but they are grief-stricken for a cause they cannot explain, and nobody can explain.

 In the commencing verses of the Fifteenth Chapter of the Bhagavadgita we have a complete picture of the whole of life in every one of its aspects.
 The way in which the Fifteenth Chapter of the Bhagavadgita starts is the way in which we have to start thinking if our thinking is to be right thinking.
-We are used to thinking in terms of family, relations and properties, but in these verses of the Fifteenth Chapter, the Bhagavadgita does not think in terms of families and relations, of I and mine, of property, belonging, friend and foe.
+We are used to thinking in terms of family, relations and properties, but in these verses of the Fifteenth Chapter, the Bhagavadgita does not think in terms of family and relations, of I and mine, of my property, my belonging, my friend and foe.
 There is a magnificent picture before our mental eye.
 The whole world is placed before us in a nutshell.

 The analogy the Bhagavadgita places before us to explain the nature of life as a whole is the well-known analogy of a tree.
-The whole of life is compared to a large tree spreading itself in every place, in and out of things, and extending from heaven to the nether regions: ūrdhvamūlam adhaḥśākham (Gita 15.1).
+The whole of life is compared to a large tree spreading itself in every place, in and out of things, and extending from heaven to the nether regions: ūrdhvamūlam adhaḥśākham (B.G.
+15.1).
 We have never seen a tree of this type whose roots are above and branches are below.
 It is an unthinkable tree.
 How can the roots be above in the skies and the branches be below on the Earth?
 But such is the tree which life is.

 This tree is taken as the example of the structure of life because of the way in which the tree grows.
-Life is a growing process and a movement with the power of the waves of an ocean rumbling within its own bosom, urging itself forward in a direction which is spread out everywhere in all places.
+Life is a growing process and a movement with the power of the waves of an ocean rumbling within its own bosom, urging itself forward in a direction which is spread out everywhere, in all places.
 The growth of life is not in any particular linear direction.
 It is an all-round movement, like the growth of our own body.
 When we grow into an adult from a baby, we do not move only vertically or horizontally, but in every aspect—inwardly and outwardly—in a balanced manner.

 The creative evolution of life, into which great research has been made in modern times by philosophers such as Bergson, is a tendency to move in every direction, outwardly expressing its power of vitality for a purpose which the human mind cannot properly envisage.
 When we grow, we do not know what we are growing into, and to what purpose.
 Why should we become an adult?
 Who has written this, in which scripture?
 Why should we not remain as a baby?
 What is the harm?
 Let us all be babies and never grow, or let us be born as youths.
 Why should we be born as babies and then grow into youths, and then have this agonising decrepitude of senile ataxia?
 What is all this mystery?
 Why should there be this growth of anything or everything?
 What is the direction which things are appearing to take?
 Why should the tree grow?
 Why should man prolong his life up to a certain limit and then disappear from the Earthly scene, not knowing even the time of his disappearance?
 What is this tremendous impulse in us which keeps us expecting something noble in the future, though that future may be cut short in one moment by the icy hands of nature?